rafaelbicudo/tools/tutorials/fit_dihedral.md

 ![tors_angles](images/tors_angles.png)

 Our example will illustrate the procedure for fitting the torsional constants of the dihedral highlighted in cyan, but it's the same for any other dihedral, only changing the atom indexes.
+Note that the other 3 dihedrals that share the same two central atoms with the cyan dihedral are also adjusted during the procedure, _i.e._, the fitting procedure includes 24 constants.

 ## Initial setup with DICEtools

 The first part is adapted from [DICEtools tutorial](files/tutorial_dice.pdf) (unfortunately only in portuguese).
-From the topology and configuration files in the `.itp`, `.gro` and `.pdb` formats, we start by generating the input files for DICE.
+With the topology and configuration files in the `.itp`, `.gro` and `.pdb` formats, we start by generating the input files for DICE.
 If the topology file was generated using external tools, _e.g._, by [LigParGen](https://traken.chem.yale.edu/ligpargen/) or [PolyParGen](http://polypargen.com), one should run the `reorder_ligpargen.py` script to avoid having different ordering of atoms among the files.

 ```
 $ python $dicetools/reorder_ligpargen.py trimer_org.pdb trimer_org.gro trimer_org.itp